POLARIS Case Study - Kansas

 - Showed that POLARIS™ can effectively survive and function in an air drilled environment.

 - Proved that POLARIS™ can be used to drill wells that were not previously considered financially viable.

 - Captured technical learnings and best practices.

 Complete Directional Coiled Tubing Drilling Package.

-Underbalanced drilling protects the formation and allows production to continue whilst drilling.
+Underbalanced drilling to protect the formation and allow production to continue while drilling.

-The target reservoir for these wells was situated where the terrain, in this case dry river beds, made it difficult to site a rig for a vertical well.
-The deviated wellbore, therefore, prevented a compromise being made in terms of the reservoir exploitation.
+The target reservoirs for the second and third wells were below dry river beds, which again made it difficult to site the rig for a vertical well.
+AnTech proposed deviated wellbores, which prevented a compromise being made in terms of the reservoir exploitation.

-- Pad drilling with CTD - The program demonstrated the potential for multiple wells to be drilled from the same pad, safely and accurately, with the use of the gyro.
+It demonstrated that the POLARIS™ tool is suitable for drilling directional, S-curve and horizontal wells in shallow reservoirs.
+It also demonstrated the potential for multiple wells to be drilled from the same pad, safely and accurately, with the use of the gyro.

 Well 1 - Drilling Profile

 Operators around the world are looking at Directional Coiled Tubing Drilling (DCTD) as a reliable and economically viable technique for unlocking the potential of mature and under-producing oilfields.
 Both onshore and offshore.
 It is the safest and best way to drill underbalanced because the well is contained at all times.